DSpace/RestContract/README.md

 Returns whether the target resource is available.

 - PUT
 Replaces the state of the target resource with the supplied request body.
-This updates the object (via full replacement)
+This updates the object (via full replacement).
+The updated information _should be included_ in the request body.

 - PATCH
 Similar to PUT but partially updating the resources state.
 We adhere to the [JSON Patch specification RFC6902](https://tools.ietf.org/html/rfc6902) see the [General rules for the Patch operation](patch.md) for more details.